16 Bayesian statistics

 You keep using that word.
 I do not think it means what you think it means

-– Inigo Montoya, The Princess Bride 9
+– Inigo Montoya, The Princess Bride9

 To me, one of the biggest advantages to the Bayesian approach is that it answers the right questions.
 Within the Bayesian framework, it is perfectly sensible and allowable to refer to “the probability that a hypothesis is true”.
 You can even try to calculate this probability.
 Ultimately, isn’t that what you want your statistical tests to tell you?
 To an actual human being, this would seem to be the whole point of doing statistics, i.e., to determine what is true and what isn’t.
 Any time that you aren’t exactly sure about what the truth is, you should use the language of probability theory to say things like “there is an 80% chance that Theory A is true, but a 20% chance that Theory B is true instead”.

 This seems so obvious to a human, yet it is explicitly forbidden within the orthodox framework.
 To a frequentist, such statements are a nonsense because “the theory is true” is not a repeatable event.
 A theory is true or it is not, and no probabilistic statements are allowed, no matter how much you might want to make them.
-There’s a reason why, back in Section 9.5, I repeatedly warned you not to interpret the p-value as the probability that the null hypothesis is true.
-There’s a reason why almost every textbook on statistics is forced to repeat that warning.
-It’s because people desperately want that to be the correct interpretation.
-Frequentist dogma notwithstanding, a lifetime of experience of teaching undergraduates and of doing data analysis on a daily basis suggests to me that most actual humans think that “the probability that the hypothesis is true” is not only meaningful, it’s the thing we care most about.
-It’s such an appealing idea that even trained statisticians fall prey to the mistake of trying to interpret a p-value this way.
-For example, here is a quote from an official Newspoll report in 2013, explaining how to interpret their (frequentist) data analysis:10
+There’s a reason why, back in Section 9.5, I repeatedly warned you not to interpret the

 Throughout the report, where relevant, statistically significant changes have been noted.
 All significance tests have been based on the 95 percent level of confidence.
 This means that if a change is noted as being statistically significant, there is a 95 percent probability that a real change has occurred, and is not simply due to chance variation. (emphasis added)

 Nope!
 That’s not what p < .05 means.
 That’s not what 95% confidence means to a frequentist statistician.
 The bolded section is just plain wrong.
 Orthodox methods cannot tell you that “there is a 95% chance that a real change has occurred”, because this is not the kind of event to which frequentist probabilities may be assigned.
 To an ideological frequentist, this sentence should be meaningless.
-Even if you’re a more pragmatic frequentist, it’s still the wrong definition of a p-value.
-It is simply not an allowed or correct thing to say if you want to rely on orthodox statistical tools.
+Even if you’re a more pragmatic frequentist, it’s still the wrong definition of a

 16.3.2 Evidentiary standards you can believe

-– Sir Ronald Fisher (Fisher, 1925)
+– Sir Ronald Fisher (Fisher, 1925, p.
+79)

-16.3.3 The p-value is a lie.
+16.3.3 The -value is a lie.

 The cake is a lie.